 - Carpoolers may drop off members within the boundary before parking, but all carpool members must work or go to school in the area within the boundary.

 - Carpool members must be 14 years and older.
-All carpoolers must be Licensed Drivers (except for students 14 years old to 18 year old).
+At least 2 members of a carpool must be Licensed Drivers (except for students 14 years old to 18 years old).

 Locations, Prices and Applications